heleneol/BioSim/docs/index.rst

 ==================================
 BioSim is a small Python package developed for examination purposes in the INF200 subject at the Norwegian University of Life Sciences.

-* visualize matrices using :func:`matplotlib.pyplot.imshow`
+* visualize matrices using :module:`matplotlib.pyplot`
 * create a video from saved graphics files using `FFmpeg <http://ffmpeg.org>`_
 * provide a :class:`simulation` that provides a user interface to the simulated system
 * document code with `Sphinx <http://sphinx-doc.org>`_